Street Creep Repair

 At Baird Foundation Repair, we typically use a two-part process to repair foundation damage caused by street creep.
 Our structural technicians first install new expansion joints to help take pressure off of the foundation wall.
 We also use wall anchors to stop inward movement of the foundation walls.

 Our GeoLock® Wall Anchor System is the ideal solution for your street creep problems.
-Designed by Supportworks, Inc., this street creep repair system is currently being used by hundreds of foundation contractors across the United States and Canada.
+Designed by Supportworks, Inc., this system is currently being used by hundreds of foundation contractors across the United States.
 It provides a warrantied solution for permanently repairing your foundation issue.

-- Cutting new expansion joints: To prevent future expansion damage to your home from street creep, we’ll begin by cutting new expansion joints that will provide additional expansion and contraction space to end the street creep cycle.
+- Cutting new expansion joints: We’ll begin by cutting new expansion joints that will provide additional expansion and contraction space to end the street creep cycle.